ekambaraml/IBM-Cloud-Pak-for-Data/cpd-storage-migration.md

 ### 4.2 Clone zen to cpd-claim

 cloning the cpd-instance project to a backup directory zen1-ppc in the PVC that is specified in environment file

+- Save CPD deployment and sts to file

 ```
 podman run -d \
    --env-file ./config/cpc_env.sh \